 This Distance Learning paper is a combination of remote and in-person teaching.

 Three study blocks - Two 3-day study blocks and one 2-day study block.

 Recommended: DiPiro J. et al. (2016).
 Pharmacotherapy: A Pathophysiologic Approach.
 (11th ed.).
 Sydney: McGraw-Hill.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Information literacy,

 - Learning Outcomes

-- Demonstrate effective verbal and written communication, collaboration and consultation with the client, their family and other health providers
+- Demonstrate effective verbal and written communication, collaboration and consultation with the client, their family and other health providers including their prescribing mentor.